Gap years are highly valued by employers for the skills and character they can help develop.

 So what skills do you gain from taking a gap year that make you more employable?

 “A gap year gives you a new perspective, international experience and helps you grow as a person, which will all benefit your career.
-They can also help you build soft skills like teamwork, problem solving and specific skills such as a language, as well as improving your CV and making you stand out from the competition,” explains Emma Jones, author of Gap Years - The Essential Guide.
+They can also help you build soft skills like teamwork, problem solving and specific skills such as a language, as well as improving your CV and making you stand out from the competition,” explains Emma Jones, Author of Gap Years - The Essential Guide.

 “A gap year, especially one that combines an element related to your career, shows future employers that you can plan and commit to a course of action, are motivated and have experience in the wider world,” she continues.
 “For engineering and technology, where a lot of recruitment is focused on the degree and educational achievements, it helps candidates stand out.”

-“Through facilitated learning and unique experiences, they can enhance their education and career prospects by building key skills such as teamwork, leadership, planning and problem-solving,” agrees Lorraine Roadnight, Raleigh International.
+“Through facilitated learning and unique experiences, they can enhance their education and career prospects by building key skills such as teamwork, leadership, planning and problem-solving,” agrees Raleigh International.
 “By challenging themselves physically and mentally, young people learn to push themselves outside of their comfort zone, giving them a greater sense of achievement and increased confidence in themselves.”

-As you can see, a gap year can make you more employable in many ways, providing you a wider skill set than many of your peers - a very useful selling point in today’s competitive job market.
+As you can see, a gap year can make you more employable in many ways, providing you with a wider skill set than many of your peers – a very useful selling point in today’s competitive job market.
 If you’re considering taking a gap year hopefully we’ve given you a good insight into how it will help your future career.
 Now all you have to do is make sure you make the most of the opportunities.

 Although gap year positives outnumber the negatives, you need to keep in mind how your gap year could also affect your future career options in a negative way.